You need to obtain a building permit using the Single-Family Dwelling Application Package for the following project.

 - Semi-detached dwelling

-- Complete the Single Family Dwelling Permit Submission Package and ensure your application contains all required information and documents.
+- Complete the Single-Family Dwelling Permit Application Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
 The project package may be updated at any time, be sure to check back to this web page for the most current version.
+You may also need:

 - A completed Residential Permit Fee Calculation Form is required as part of the application.